 Before you can initiate messages with yours customers, they must first consent to receiving WhatsApp messages with an active opt-in.
 This opt-in must be done via a third-party channel you already use to communicate with your customers, for example your company website, app, email, SMS, store and more.

-Active opt-in for receiving WhatsApp messages
+What is an active opt-in for receiving WhatsApp messages?

 An active opt-in means the opt-in is done by a user action, for example, when a customer enters their phone number or checks a box to give consent to you using their number for WhatsApp messaging.
 In addition, you need to clearly inform your customers on what exactly they are opting in for - what type of messages will they receive?
 This doesn’t mean ‘WhatsApp message’, but what type of content you will be sharing.